 Meanwhile, drizzle the fish with the remaining 1 tbsp olive oil and sprinkle on 1/2 tsp salt.

-Add the fish to the cooking /onion mixture, along with the – don’t mix, just place it on top.
+Add the fish to the cooking potato/onion mixture, along with the lemon juice – don’t mix, just place it on top.
 Cook covered for at least 20 minutes, until the fish is fully cooked.

 Finish the dish by putting the pan in the oven to broil for 3-4 minutes.
 The broiler will put a nice brown on the fish and potatoes.